-‘Wild nights – Wild nights!’ (also known by the number 269), by Emily Dickinson is a three-stanza poem that is separated into sets of four lines, or quatrains.
+‘Wild nights – Wild nights!,’ (also known by the number 269) is a three-stanza poem that is separated into sets of four lines, or quatrains.
 Dickinson has not chosen to conform the lines to a specific pattern of rhyme.
 Instead, each stanza stands alone.
-The first stanza of this piece is the only one that maintains any kind of pattern at all, and it is an unusual one, rhyming: abbb.
-Dickinson did not give the second or third stanzas a rhyme scheme but there are moments of half or slant rhyme, such as between the words “port” and “chart” in the third stanza.
+The first stanza of this piece is the only one that maintains any kind of pattern at all, and it is an unusual one, rhyming: ABBB.
+Dickinson did not give the second or third stanzas a rhyme scheme, but there are moments of half or slant rhyme, such as between the words “port” and “chart” in the third stanza.

 Explore Wild nights - Wild nights!

 The poem begins with the speaker stating that she has had “Wild nights!”
 It is not clear in the text what exactly the nights refer to.
 They could be made up of spiritual moments she spent with God in which her passion for him grew.
 Or it could refer to sexual love between the speaker and a partner.
 Either way, she is seeking out more of these moments, hoping she and the intended listener can share in “luxury” together.

 In the next two stanzas, the speaker uses nautical metaphors to describe the way she is navigating to her partner’s or to God’s love.
 She is in Eden and seeking out a way forward in which the two can remain together.